Earwax Removal Survey

 Address: Audiology Department, Beeden House, First Floor Reception D, Bedford Hospital, Kempston Road, Bedford, MK42 9DJ.

-- The department is funded to fit digital hearing aids to all appropriate patients with hearing loss using nationally recognised guidelines and standards of care.
+- The Department is funded to fit digital hearing aids to all appropriate patients with hearing loss using nationally recognized guidelines and standards of care.

 Battery Replacement Service